 One of the perks of living in a non-central business hub is cost of living.
 According to Teleport, an apartment in San Francisco more than 4x the cost of one in Tallinn, Estonia.
 A lower cost of living translates to more savings and better quality of life for less.
 Gather data on standard cost of living in your city, and send it to potential hires so they know what expenses to expect.

 Making a big life change is daunting for most people, especially if they’re moving away from a familiar, comfortable place to somewhere they’ve never been, or never imagined themselves going.
 Encourage candidates to relocate by helping them imagine themselves in your town or city.
 This could include sending a list of local events, sharing a list of your favorite restaurants and coffee shops, or even putting together a city guide.

 Ease your job candidates into the idea of relocating by offering a flexible transition.
 Your new hire could be making a move from far away, and s/he may need time to adjust to a different place, culture, and even language.
 Your flexibility as an employer could be the push needed to get someone to commit to the move.
-Allow flexible schedules to help with timezone adjustments, and offer work-from-home days so new hires have time to fix up their new living spaces.
-They may also need to run errands associated with moving, such as being home for repair work or installation services.
+Allow flexible schedules to help with timezone adjustments, and offer work-from-home days so new hires have time to fix up their new living spaces or even provide a fully remote option.

 Here’s a quick email template you can use to give them all the details they would need to make the life-changing decision to relocate for your company.
 Be sure to customize the template with your information, and replace the job benefits with your unique offerings